COACHING FOR PEOPLE WITH AGING PARENTS

 -

-I’ve also spent the last decade shepherding my own parents into old age.
-My mom has macular degeneration, so helping her live with eyesight that worsens every day has been an ongoing challenge.
+I’ve spent the last decade shepherding my own parents into old age.
+Helping my mom live with eyesight that worsens every day has been an ongoing challenge.
 As the daughter who lives closest, I’ve been the one - on a daily basis - problem-solving, taking her to appointments, diving into her finances, cleaning the cat litter, and finding someone to help her (and me!) several hours/week.

 I understand what it is like to support parents because I’m doing it, myself.